7 Reasons to Become a Police Officer

 Police Officers Are Proud to Serve Their Communities

 It can be immensely satisfying to know that your work serves a greater good.
-There are many personally rewarding aspects of police work, but the knowledge that what you do will hopefully help scores of people, in the long run, is perhaps the greatest intangible reward.
+Police work offers many personally rewarding moments, but the knowledge that what you do will hopefully help scores of people in the long run is perhaps the greatest intangible reward.

-Most people are social animals, and it's in our DNA to want to help each other.
-Working as a police officer fulfills this desire while at the same time providing an opportunity to support yourself and your family.
+Most people are social animals.
+It's in our DNA to want to help each other.
+Working as a police officer fulfills this desire while providing an opportunity to support yourself and your family at the same time.

 Of course, these are just a few reasons to consider working in law enforcement.
-There are far more benefits to the job.
-If you're looking for a solid career opportunity with some great rewards, you can do worse than law enforcement.
+If you're looking for a solid career opportunity with some significant rewards, you could do worse than this field.